 In 1881 John became the auditor of the Whitland and Cardigan Railway Company (WCR).
 He was listed as such (being described as “J. R. Atcherley, Great Western Railway, Paddington, W.”) in that year’s edition of Bradshaw’s Railway Manual, Shareholders’ Guide, and Official Directory.
 The WCR had been struggling financially, so assistance from the GWR was broadly welcomed by its directors and shareholders.

 Sadly, after assisting the WCR John Roger Atcherley would face difficulties of his own.
-The saga of the Whitland and Cardigan Railway, and the conclusion of John’s own tale, will follow in Part 2.
+The saga of the Whitland and Cardigan Railway, and the conclusion of John’s own tale, follows in Part 2.

 Picture credits.
 Wolverhampton Low Level Station, pictured in 1997: Adapted from a photo by Lamberhurst; taken from Wikimedia Commons and used, and made available for re-use, under Creative Commons licence.
 Paddington Station in Victorian times: adapted from an image at Wikipedia; original source a period postcard, copyright expired.
 Sir Daniel Gooch: Image © National Portrait Gallery, London, ref NPG 5080, used under a Creative Commons licence.